Limited Additional Mechanisms for PKIX and SMIME (lamps) Internet Drafts

 Working Group: Limited Additional Mechanisms for PKIX and SMIME (lamps)

-The Module-Lattice-based Key-Encapsulation Mechanism (ML-KEM) Algorithm is a one-pass (store-and-forward) cryptographic mechanism for an originator to securely send keying material to a recipient using the recipient's ML-KEM public key.
-Three parameters sets for the ML-KEM Algorithm are specified by NIST in [FIPS203-ipd] [EDNOTE: Change to [FIPS203] when it is published].
+Module-Lattice-Based Key-Encapsulation Mechanism (ML-KEM) is a quantum-resistant key-encapsulation mechanism (KEM).
+Three parameters sets for the ML-KEM algorithm are specified by NIST in FIPS 203.
 In order of increasing security strength (and decreasing performance), these parameter sets are ML-KEM-512, ML-KEM-768, and ML-KEM-1024.
-This document specifies the conventions for using ML-KEM with the Cryptographic Message Syntax (CMS) using KEMRecipientInfo as specified in [I-D.ietf-lamps-cms-kemri].
+This document specifies the conventions for using ML- KEM with the Cryptographic Message Syntax (CMS) using the KEMRecipientInfo structure.

 Use of the RSA-KEM Algorithm in the Cryptographic Message Syntax (CMS)